HW-PlayersPatch/Development/Props/Change List.md

 - Accuracy reduction abilities are now painted orange in the tactical overlay

 #### Resource Collectors
+- Harvesting for all four races is now within 1% of each other.
+Harvesting is also now better balanced on maps with different RU layouts.
+- Cost 600->500 -17%
-- Build Time 50->45sec -10% (to balance vs hw2)
+- Build Time 50->40sec -20%
 - Health 6000->5000 -17% (to balance vs hw2, Hiigaran/Vaygr went from 5000->4000)
 - Speed 110->206 +87%
-- Resource capacity 500->300 -40% (Harvesting has been adjusted for the speed change.
-Harvesting for all four races is within 1% of each other.)
-	- Minor: Harvesting is also now better balanced on maps with different RU layouts.
-	- Minor: Note, harvesting may be tweaked in the next update as needed.
+- Resource capacity 500->250 -50%
 - Kamakazi damage 80%->60% -25% (to prevent instantly killing other collectors)

 #### Resource Controller